norama/vv-map/README.md

 The COVID-19 APIs currently used:
 - [Corona API](https://about-corona.net/documentation) for data per country
-- [Covid API](https://covid-api.com/api) for data per province / USA city Unfortunately this data latter data is often incomplete and only per country data is available for the majority of locations.
+- [Covid API](https://covid-api.com/api) for data per province / USA city Unfortunately this data is often incomplete and only per country data is available for the majority of locations.
 TODO: use country specific APIs to get data for provinces / ciities.

 The country code is determinded by the [geonames](https://www.geonames.org/export/web-services.html) webservice, then the corresponding province is guessed by simplified approximate geographical distance.